 The GBIF Secretariat maintains an ongoing literature tracking programme, which identifies research uses and citations of biodiversity information accessed through GBIF’s global infrastructure.
-This page describes in details the process of how a newly published article is discovered, reviewed and added to the index.
+We also produce summaries of recent research, many of which are then compiled in an annual Science Review.

 Using search strings combining frequently cited phrases (e.g. GBIF, Global Biodiversity Information Facility, etc.), DOI prefixes (e.g. 10.15468), URLs of IPT installations, as well as names of GBIF nodes (e.g. National Biodiversity Data Centre, CONABIO, Atlas of Living Australia, etc.), the results of daily searches are automatically fed into a sheet that serves as the raw database of potential GBIF use cases.